/ Patton Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a permanent disability, you may be entitled to additional benefits under Pennsylvania law.
-These payments are designed to account for the permanent consequences of your injury on your capacity to earn a living.
+If your workplace injury results in a long-term impairment, you may be entitled to ongoing financial support under Pennsylvania law.
+These payments are meant to make up for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: